 To refresh your memory of methods for creating APA in-text citations, watch the videos APA In-text Citations (6th Edition) from The Albany State University Writing Realized Program, and how to do a block quote in APA from kennethnehrbass.

-When you have finished watching the videos, discuss the following questions with your parent or teacher:
+When you have finished watching the videos, answer the following questions: